This is a list of all the best foods and snacks to buy from supermarkets and hypermarkets in Taiwan. Read on to learn more.

 Famous Liquor & Beer Brands from Taiwan

 The characters 臺 and 台 are the same word (Tai; like Tai-wan). 台 is the Simplified Chinese variation of 臺.
-Companies and organizations throughout will use these characters interchangeably, which often could lead to confusion among foreigners.
+Companies and organizations will use these characters interchangeably, which could often lead to confusion among foreigners.

-“Kaoliang” is a distilled liquor made from fermented sorghum and has a light aroma.
-Companies make this type of liquor will have “Kaoliang” in their names.
+“Kaoliang” is a distilled liquor made from fermented sorghum with a light aroma.
+Companies that make this type of liquor will have “Kaoliang” in their names.

 Most of the beer companies listed (except Taiwan Beer) are craft beers.
 Taiwan Beer is the most common and cheapest beer in the country.